ChrisWhealy/edge-cdn-store/docs/explanation.md

 ## 5. Integrate well with the `pingora_cache` `EvictionManager`

-The Pingora `EvictionManager` is invoked automatically by the Pingora `HttpCache` when it detects that the cache contents needs to be altered.
+The Pingora `EvictionManager` is invoked automatically by the Pingora `HttpCache` when it detects that the cache contents need to be altered.
-Typically, the eviction manager decides that an object should be removed from the cache because because some threshold has been exceeded.
+Typically, the eviction manager decides that an object should be removed from the cache because some threshold has been exceeded.

 The eviction policy used by the `EvictionManager` is defined at the time the cache is created.
 In this demo, the "Least Recently Used" (LRU) policy has been chosen.